pmll/ja-emutest/README.md

 list.

 Of those identified here, the only one that really bothers me is the realistic access of back door video memory.
-I have yet to encounter an emulator that passes this test.
-I did find one that claimed to emulate back/front door memory access.
-However, all it did was display the spurious dots during front door access which is cute but non too useful.
+I have tried quite a few and I have yet to encounter an emulator that passes this test.

 These are the tests that can be performed: